Kelly Preston, actor and wife of John Travolta, dies at 57

 They last starred together in the 2018 film “Gotti,” with Travolta playing John Gotti and Preston playing the crime boss’s wife, Victoria.

-“Kelly’s love and life will always be remembered,” Travolta wrote on Instagram.
+“Kelly’s love and life will always be remembered,” Travolta said on Instagram.
 “I will be taking some time to be there for my children who have lost their mother, so forgive me in advance if you don’t hear from us for a while.
 But please know that I will feel your outpouring of love in the weeks and months ahead as we heal.”

 Preston’s death was first reported by People magazine.